ccs-amsterdam/middlecat-cloudflare/README.md

 # Server-side implementation

-To let a server use your Middlecat, it need to have an API endpoint that tells which Middlecat server it users, and validate Middlecat tokens using this Middlecat's public key.
+To let a server (like AmCAT) use Middlecat, it need to have an API endpoint that tells which Middlecat server it users, and validate Middlecat tokens using this Middlecat's public key.
 Specifically, you'll need to do the following:

 - Create a **[server-api]/config** GET endpoint that returns a JSON object with (at least) a 'middlecat_url'.
 By providing this url, the server indicates that it trusts this MiddleCat server to sign it's access_tokens
 - Obtain the **public_key** from this MiddleCat server.
 This can be obtained from **[middlecat]/api/configuration**, which returns a JSON object with (among other things) a **public_key**.
 The public key could change, so make sure to re-check routinely